View Document Text

 other Financial Institutions or be able to “batch” client transactions for execution through other Financial

-Institutions with orders for other accounts managed by Emerald Advisors (as described above).
-As a result,
+Institutions with orders for other accounts managed by Emerald Advisors (as described in Trade

 Trade Aggregation